-.xml: This file type contains the metadata associated with the shapefile.
-Delete this file, and you essentially delete your metadata.
+.xml file types contains the metadata associated with the shapefile.
+If you delete this file, you essentially delete your metadata.
 You can open and edit this optional file type (.xml) in any text editor.

 .sbn is an optional spatial index file that optimizes spatial queries.
 This file type is saved together with a .sbx file.
 These two files make up a shape index to speed up spatial queries.

 .sbx are similar to .sbn files in which they speed up loading times.
 It works with .sbn files to optimize spatial queries.
 We tested .sbn and .sbx extensions and found that there were faster load times when these files existed.
-It was 6 seconds faster (27.3 sec versus 33.3 sec) comparing with/without .sbn and .sbx files.
-Optional.
+It was 6 seconds faster (27.3 sec versus 33.3 sec) compared with/without .sbn and .sbx files.

 Mandatory and optional files for shapefiles